Kurento/kurento/doc-kurento/source/dev/dev_guide.rst

 How to work with API changes
 ----------------------------

-What to do when you are developing a new feature that spans across KMS and the public API?
-This is a summary of the actions done in CI by ``adm-scripts/kurento_generate_java_module.sh`` and ``adm-scripts/kurento_maven_deploy.sh``:
+What to do when you are developing a new feature that spans across the media server and the public API?
+This is a summary of the actions done in CI by ``ci-scripts/kurento_generate_java_module.sh`` and ``ci-scripts/kurento_maven_deploy.sh``:

-1. Work on your changes, which may include changing the KMS files where the Kurento API is defined.
+1. Work on your changes, which may include changing files where the Kurento API is defined.

 2. Generate client SDK dependencies:

    .. code-block:: shell

-      cd <module>  # E.g. kms-filters
+      cd server/<module>/  # E.g. server/module-filters/
-      mkdir build ; cd build
+      mkdir build ; cd build/
       cmake .. -DGENERATE_JAVA_CLIENT_PROJECT=TRUE -DDISABLE_LIBRARIES_GENERATION=TRUE
-      cd java
+      cd java/
-      mvn clean install
+      mvn -DskipTests=true clean install

 3. Generate client SDK:

    .. code-block:: shell

-      cd kurento-java
+      cd clients/java/
-      mvn clean install
+      mvn -DskipTests=true clean install

-4. At this point, the new Java packages have been generated and installed *in the local repository*.
+4. At this point, the new Java packages have been generated and installed *in the local Maven cache*.
 Your Java application can now make use of any changes that were introduced in the API.